Pennsylvania-class battleship: Authorization and construction

 The authorization for the two Pennsylvania-class ships faced political opposition for being too weak and expensive.
 Senator Benjamin Tillman believed that a much more capable warship was needed because of the shocking increase in battleship size over the previous few years—between 1907 (the Delaware class) and 1912, the displacement of American battleships increased by about fifty percent, from around 20000 LT to 30,000 long tons.
 Tillman proposed a "maximum battleship" in a Senate resolution in July 1912, which was adopted unanimously:

 Resolved: That the Committee on Naval Affairs [is] instructed to investigate and report to the Senate ... the object being to find out from official sources the maximum size and maximum draft, the maximum armament, and the maximum armor to make the best battleship or cruiser the world has ever seen or ever will see; to have this country own the greatest marine engine of war ever constructed or ever to be constructed under known conditions; and to report whether one such overpowering vessel would not in its judgement be better for this country to build than to continue by increasing taxation to spend the millions and millions of dollars now in prospect in the race for naval supremacy. ...
 Let us leave some money in the Treasury for other more necessary and useful expenditures, such as good roads, controlling the floods in the Mississippi, draining swamp land in the South, and irrigating the arid land in the West.
 (S 361, 62nd Cong., 2nd sess.)

 Tillman's proposal was, in his own words, treated as a "joke"; the Advocate of Peace stated that "it is nearly impossible to read this ... without having an inextinguishable bout of laughter."
 Still, C&R published multiple studies of a battleship unconstrained by cost, although none of them approached Tillman's ideal.
 The first design submitted by C&R was a severely enlarged Nevada, or a 38000 LT ship with twelve 14-inch guns, 17 to 9 in belt armor, and a maximum speed of 23 kn for a price of $19.5 million.
-A later sketch dropped the speed to 20 kn to see the effect on displacement and cost, which it dropped to 35000 LT and $17 million, respectively, and the consequent shortening of the ship would allow it to enter the dry docks in New York and Norfolk.
+A later sketch dropped the speed to 20 kn to see the effect on displacement and cost, which it dropped to 35000 LT and $17 million, respectively, and the consequent shortening of the ship would allow her to enter the dry docks in New York and Norfolk.
 Tillman was concerned with this speed, and another study increased the speed to 25 kn, trading it for four 14 in guns, or one-third of the main battery, and much of the armor.